 St Martin and St Barthélemy are French overseas territories.
-There is no resident British diplomatic representation in either St Martin or St Barthélemy.
-For urgent consular assistance, you should contact the British Embassy in Paris.
-See Consular assistance
+Consular support is not available from the British government in St Martin or St Barthélemy.
+However, the British Embassy in Paris, France can provide consular support to British nationals.

 The island of St Martin was severely affected by the passage of Hurricanes Irma and Maria in September 2017.
 Many buildings were destroyed and infrastructure damaged.
 Reconstruction has begun, but due to the size of the devastation, the effects are still noticeable.
 The tourism sector was severely affected and room capacity may be reduced; it’s advisable to make prior reservations.